Nireekshana: Production

 Archana acted for most of the film without wearing a blouse.
 The film was also inspired by the human rights violations that occurred during the Emergency period (1975–77).

 Soundtrack

 The music and background score was composed by Ilaiyaraaja.

 In the original Telugu version, the lyrics were written by Aatreya.
 The Telugu soundtrack was published by Aditya Music and Mango Music.
 The Tamil dubbed version, titled Kanne Kalaimaane, featured adapted lyrics and was released by Kosmic Music.

-The song "Aakasam Eenatidho" is adapted from the Tamil song "Sangathil Paadatha", originally composed by Ilaiyaraaja for the film Auto Raja (1982).
+The song "Aakasam Eenatidho" is adapted from the Tamil song "Sangathil Paadatha", originally composed by Ilaiyaraaja for the film Auto Raaja (1982).